-As proposed in the section 'Requirement for pre-clearance', it is recommended that the preclearance arrangement is to be used at least for initial trade.
-However, it is possible that this requirement may change in the future.
+As recommended in the section 'Requirement for pre-clearance', it is recommended that the pre-clearance arrangement is to be used at least for initial trade.
+However, it is possible that this requirement may change and not be mandatory in the future.
 This section sets out the provisions that would apply to shipments that do not undergo pre-clearance.

 AQIS will undertake a documentation-compliance examination for consignment verification purposes, followed by inspection, before release from quarantine.